killvung/TWI/README.md

 R - React
 M - MongoDB

-# Why
+# Motivation
-The future is near, with Deno released v1.0 recently, more and more people will start getting into Deno, so I don't see why didn't I get my hand dirty on it.
+The future is near, with Deno released v1.0 recently, more and more people will start getting into Deno, so I don't see why didn't I get my hand dirty on it to build a quick application with it.

 # Deno?
 Deno is an JavaScript runtime environment authored by the creator of NodeJS Ryan Dahl, motivated by his [regrets with NodeJS](https://www.youtube.com/watch?v=M3BM9TB-8yA).
 From his vision, I can see how Deno runtime would be better than NodeJS for future development.